karais89/EasyStateMachine/README.md

 ##Usage

+0. Download the EasyStateMachine package.
 1. Import the EasyStateMachine package.
-2. Add StateMachine as a Component to any GameObject.
+2. Add the StateMachine component to any GameObject.
-3. Add States as Components to any GameObjects.
+3. Add State components to any GameObject.
-4. Add Functions as Components to any GameObjects.
+4. Add Function components to any GameObject.
-5. Add Transitions as Components to any GameObjects.
+5. Add Transition components to any GameObject.
 6. Drag the initial State to the InitialState field of StateMachine.
-7. Drag the appropriate States to the State and To fields of each Transition.
+7. Drag the appropriate State to the State field of each Function (and each Transition too).
-8. Drag the appropriate States to the State field of each Function.
+8. Drag the appropriate State to the To field of each Transition.
-9. Fill other necessary fields of Functions and Transitions.
+9. Fill other necessary fields of each Function and each Transition.
-10. Ensure that all States, Functions and Transitions are disabled in the Inspector (note: collapsed components aren't disabled automatically).
+10. Ensure that all states, functions and transitions are disabled in the Inspector (note: collapsed components couldn't be disabled automatically).
-11. Use Inspector and Gizmos to visually debug the StateMachines.
+11. Use Inspector and Gizmos to visually debug the StateMachine.
-12. Implement your own Functions and Transitions, if necessary.
+12. Implement your own functions and transitions, if necessary.

 ## License

 MIT/X11

-        Copyright (C) 2014 Vladimir Klubkov
+        Copyright © 2014-2015 Vladimir Klubkov

         Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without